 We will provide services as outlined in the engagement letter with reasonable care and skill.
 Our liability to you is limited to losses, damages, costs and expenses caused by our negligence or wilful default.
 However, to the fullest extent permitted by law, we will not be responsible for any losses, penalties, surcharges, interest or additional tax liabilities where you or others supply incorrect or incomplete information, or fail to supply any appropriate information or where you fail to act on our advice or respond promptly to communications from us or the tax authorities.

 You will not hold us, our directors and staff, responsible, to the fullest extent permitted by law, for any loss suffered by you arising from any misrepresentation (intentional or unintentional) supplied to us orally or in writing in connection with the engagement.
 You have agreed that you will not bring any claim in connection with services we provide to you against any of our directors or employees personally.

 Our work is not to be made available to third parties without our written permission (unless there is a legal or regulatory requirement) and we will accept no responsibility to third parties for any aspect of our professional services or work that is made available to them.

 MONEY LAUNDERING REGULATIONS 2007, PARTNER IDENTIFICATION AND THE PROCEEDS OF CRIME ACT 2002

-In accordance with the Proceeds of Crime Act 2002 and Money Laundering Regulations 2007 you agree to waive your right to confidentiality to the extent of any report made, document provided, or information disclosed to the Serious Organised Crime Agency (SOCA).
+In accordance with the Proceeds of Crime Act 2002 and Money Laundering Regulations 2007 you agree to waive your right to confidentiality to the extent of any report made, document provided, or information disclosed to the National Crime Agency (NCA).

 You also acknowledge that we are required to report directly to SOCA without prior reference to you or your representatives if during the course of undertaking any assignment the person undertaking the role of Money Laundering Reporting Officer becomes suspicious of money laundering.